 How does it taste?

 This vegan orange chicken tofu tastes like the real thing, but it’s cruelty-free!

-The tofu cubes are crispy, chewy, and the sauce is sticky, sweet, full of Asian cuisine flavor from garlic, ginger sauce with a delicious tangy orange flavor.
+The tofu cubes are crispy, and chewy, and the sauce is sticky, sweet, and full of Asian cuisine flavor from garlic, and ginger sauce with a delicious tangy orange flavor.